apache/singa-doc/docs-site/docs/dist-train.md

 [NCCL](https://developer.nvidia.com/nccl)) for weight update following stochastic gradient descent algorithms (SGD).

-The all-reduce operation by NCCL can be used to reduce and synchronize the gradients from different GPUs.
+The All-reduce operation by NCCL can be used to reduce and synchronize the gradients from different GPUs.
 Let's consider the training with 4 GPUs as shown below.
-Once the gradients from the 4 GPUs are calculated, All-Reduce will the sum of the gradients over the GPUs and make it available on every GPU.
+Once the gradients from the 4 GPUs are calculated, All-Reduce will return the sum of the gradients over the GPUs and make it available on every GPU.
 Then the averaged gradients can be easily calculated.